snoiarao/registration_trials/README.md

 The general idea of 3DSmoothNet is matching point clouds via fully convolutional layers and voxelized smoothed density value (SDV) representations.
 SDV grids are computed per interest point and aligned to a local reference frame (LRF) to achieve rotation invariance.
 This allows their approach to be sensor agnostic.
 The 3D point cloud descriptor achieves high accuracy on 3DMatch benchmark data set, outperforming the SOTA with only 32 output dimensions.
 This very low output dimension allows for near realtime correspondence.
 3DSmoothNet trained only on RGB-D indoor scenes achieves 79.0% average recall on laser scans of outdoor vegetation, suggesting that 3dSN's model generalizes well to a wide variety of scenes.
 Because of this, I thought that 3dSN might be a good fit for our indoor workspace setting, and real-time registration preference.
 Ideally one pass through 3dSN will be sufficient to produce a translation matrix that would generalize to all frames in a video, but if that isn't the case, this method would be able to produce fast results per set.

+below is a diagram of the 3dSN architecture.
+For training, the keypoints necessarily need to correspond with a known mapping.

 <img src="https://raw.githubusercontent.com/zgojcic/3DSmoothNet/master/figures/Network.jpg">

 Our process to use 3dSN pre-trained model: